 Making smart food choices today can reduce your risk of developing these health and obesity problems.
 By taking steps towards a healthy diet, you’ll be getting the nutrients your body needs to stay healthy, active, and strong for years to come.

-To develop the best lifelong diet for you, learning to think about food in a new way may be key.
+The key to developing the best diet for you is learning to think about food in a new way.
 Like me, you may have grown up on fast food and processed foods, or large family ‘comfort food’ meals.